 Regional distribution of the recordings used in the regression is given in Table 2.2.
-As defined in the NGA-West2 database (Ancheta, [2014]), the response spectral values for the selected recordings are only used in the regression analysis for spectral frequencies greater than 1.25 times the high-pass corner frequency used in the record processing.
+As defined in the NGA-West2 database, the response spectral values for the selected recordings are only used in the regression analysis for spectral frequencies greater than 1.25 times the high-pass corner frequency used in the record processing.
 This requirement produces a dataset that varies as a function of period.
 The period dependence of the number of earthquakes and number of recordings used in the regression analysis is shown in Figure 2.4, which shows a slight drop in the number of recordings and earthquakes between 5-6 sec.
-The magnitude-distance distribution of the selected data set for short periods is shown in Figure 2.5.
+The magnitude-distance distributions are shown in Figure 2.5.